 All components of the Real Property Transfer Tax, net of the collection allowance, are transmitted to the State Controller, with two exceptions.
-The first exception is the Plan Industry Program.
+The first exception is the optional levy authorized in NRS 375.026 for the Plant Industry Program; however, no county has yet approved the additional levy authorized by NRS 375.026.
 If and when any taxes are levied for the Plant Industry Program, they must be transmitted directly to the State Treasurer.
 The second exception is the school district component levied in Clark County, which is transmitted directly to the Clark County Treasurer for ultimate distribution to the School District.